 - Submit the Material Shipping Form two business days prior to shipment.
 This form notifies EHS that potentially regulated materials are leaving the University.
 EHS will contact you about your shipment to make sure that you have training, packaging and documentation in order for your items.
 Submitting this form in a timely matter facilitates the prompt shipping of your item.

-- Drop off your package at MailTech.
-In order to address any last minute issues, EHS encourages shippers to bring their package(s) to MailTech.
-Personally delivering your package to MailTech allows EHS personnel a final review of your packaging, documentation and labeling so that your shipment is successful.
+- Have EHS review your package.
+In order to address any last minute issues, EHS encourages shippers to bring their package(s) to EHS for inspection.
+This allows EHS personnel a final review of your packaging, documentation and labeling to help facilitate a successful shipment and avoid fines.

 Ready to Ship?